 The work Kimono by Karin Widnäs (b.
 1946) was revealed on the opening day of the Turku Capital of Culture year on 15 January 2011.
 The work is formed of special bricks shaped like Japanese kimonos, built in a wastewater treatment station pipe.
 The mould of the bricks has been prepared on the basis of the artist’s plaster mould at the ceramics factory of IDO.

 The sculpture Daisy by Jani Rättyä (b.1973) and Antti Stöckel (b.1973), situated on the grass area between the ship Suomen Joutsen (Swan of Finland) and Forum Marinum, is a temporary work of Turku’s outdoor collection with an estimated lifespan of 3 to 5 years.
 The stem of the plant consists of 12 wooden parts, the petals have been made of fibreglass strengthened with steel and the yellow centre of the flower is made of wood.

 The ball game hall is currently being built in Kupittaa and will be ready for training and competing at the beginning of 2018.

 The main sports using the ball game hall are futsal, basketball, volleyball, floorball, badminton and gymnastics.
 Adult teams and the oldest junior teams playing in the highest series of the aforesaid sports will train and compete in the hall.

 Turku has a comprehensive network of sand and stone dust fields.
-Most of the fields can be reserved via Timmi reservation planner.
-Some of the fields are in free use and cannot be reserved.
+Most of the fields can be reserved via the Timmi reservation planner.
+Part of the fields are in free use and cannot be reserved.

 Turku has three art museums and many galleries.
 Nearly hundred outdoor sculptures and works of environmental art belonging to the Turku City Art Collection decorate Turku’s cityscape.
 You can find also some street art in Turku.